 If you’re an out-of-state driver, the court may allow an attorney to appear on your behalf without your appearance.
-If the charge is so serious, however, that the prosecutor or judge is not waiving jail time, then you will have to appear even if you hire an attorney.
+If the charge is so severe, however, that the prosecutor or judge is not waiving jail time, then you will have to appear even if you hire an attorney.

 What Is the Penalty for Reckless Driving In the State of Virginia?

-If found guilty of reckless driving, the judge in fashioning a penalty for reckless driving will take into account your driving behavior, prior driving record, your attitude with the officer, whether you did community service and/or completed a driver’s improvement class, or in speed cases whether you have a helpful speedometer calibration which shows you thought you were driving slower than your actual speed.
+If found guilty of reckless driving, the judge in fashioning a penalty for reckless driving will take into account your driving behavior.
+Your prior driving record, your attitude with the officer, whether you did community service and/or completed a driver’s improvement class, or in speed cases whether you have a helpful speedometer calibration which shows you thought you were driving slower than your actual speed.
 The reckless driving fine in Virginia can be up to 2500 dollars.

 Another punishment for reckless driving is a 6 DMV point deduction if you have a Virginia license.
 Out of state drivers are typically assessed points by their state’s licensing agency as if they committed the offense in their home state.
 The judge also may impose jail time up to 1 year for this offense.

-Also, the court could suspend your driver’s license or your privilege to drive in Virginia ,if you are an out of state driver, for up to 6 months.
+Also, the court could suspend your driver’s license or your privilege to drive in Virginia, if you are an out of state driver, for up to 6 months.
 An attorney can provide insight into possible punishments based on their experience.